microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/profilecardproperty-delete.md

 ### Request

-The following example shows how to delete the attribute named `Fax` from the profile card for the organization.
+The following example shows how to remove the attribute named `Fax` from the profile card for the organization.

 <!-- {
   "blockType": "request",
-  "name": "delete_profilecardproperty",
+  "name": "remove_profilecardproperty",
   "sampleKeys": ["fax"]
 }-->